 This photo is the Amphitheatre on Sunday 11 December 1994.

-Meredith is still BYO, is still held on the Nolan farm, the original organisers are still involved (though one now just comes for fun) and it is still a celebration of music, nature and humans having a wild time in harmony with each other and their environment.
+Meredith is still BYO, is still held on the Nolan farm, the original organisers are still involved (though one now just comes for fun) and it is still a celebration of music, nature and humans having a wild time with each other and their environment.
 And the locals still do the BBQ.

 A thorough history of the Meredith Music Festival can be discovered at our aptly named History website.